skyvers/skyve-dev-guide/_pages/modules.md

 The `module.xml` file can include definitions of queries used in the application.
-Queries declared in the `module.xml` are called *metadata queries* to distinguish them from other queries which may exist as views on the database server or as insecure SQL strings within developer code.
+Queries declared in the `module.xml` are called *metadata queries* to distinguish them from other queries which may exist as views on the database server or as unsecured SQL strings within developer code.

 Each document can specify a *defaultQueryName* - which is the name of the metadata query to use by default wherever lists of document